Game Rules

 1.7 Home Bonus for league matches is set to 500.
 Those thousands of baying home fans spur you on!

-1.8 The playoffs - In order to reach the League 2 playoff for a chance to be promoted to League 1, you must finish between 3rd and 6th position.
+1.8 The playoffs - In order to reach the Division 2 playoff for a chance to be promoted to Division 1, you must finish between 3rd and 6th position.

 1.9 Playoff format will be 3rd v 6th and 4th v 5th; the 2 sides who came higher will have the home advantage